 Here are the three types of compelling About pages:

 - I’m on a journey just like you

 Let’s take a closer look at each one.

 One of the best types of About pages is the “expert with a story” page, and there is no better example of this than Neil Patel.

-Neil’s About Page on his blog QuickSprout is a fascinating case study in establishing expertise and bragging without making people hate you.
+Neil’s About Page on his QuickSprout blog is a fascinating case study in establishing expertise and bragging without making people, y’know, hate you.

-After opening with a hand drawn image depicting Neil, the opening paragraph reads:
+After a hand-drawn image of Neil, the opening paragraph reads:

 The Wall Street Journal calls him a top influencer on the web, Forbes says he is one of the top 10 online marketers, and Entrepreneur Magazine says he created one of the 100 most brilliant companies in the world.

 He was recognized as a top 100 entrepreneur under the age of 30 by President Obama and one of the top 100 entrepreneurs under the age of 35 by the United Nations.
 Neil has also been awarded Congressional Recognition from the United States House of Representatives.”

 Wow.
 That was a mouthful.
 Amazon, NBC, GM, HP, Viacom, Wall Street Journal, Forbes, the United Nations, and President Obama.